SilkRose/Pony/stories/ideas.md

 ## Tempting Telekinesis

 ### Synopsis:
-Sweetie Belle with good intentions stops using magic around Scootaloo.
+Sweetie Belle with good intentions stops using magic around Scootaloo in a misguided attempt at trying to emphasize with her, by not using her magic she enforces a _disability_ onto herself.
 And Scootaloo realizes it, and they have to work through it.
-After becoming closer as friends, Sweetie Belle offers to levitate Scootaloo so she can feel like she is flying.
+After becoming closer as friends, Scootaloo asks Sweetie Belle if she can levitate her so she can feel like she is flying.

 ***